 Demographic trends in the Kingdom, including a young and growing population and decreasing average household sizes, are expected to create demand in the Kingdom for approximately 3 million new homes by the end of 2025, according to the Saudi Arabian Ministry of Housing.
 In addition, the middle class in the Kingdom is expected to grow as a proportion of the overall population due to Government initiatives such as the establishment of new universities and regulations that require companies in the Kingdom to employ a certain number of citizens of the Kingdom.
-From 1 January 2004 to 31 December 2016, Dar Al-Arkan completed and delivered approximately 9,600 residential units.
+Since incorporation Dar Al-Arkan completed and delivered approximately 15,000 residential units.
 Dar Al-Arkan intends to continue to focus its residential and commercial projects on addressing demand for housing among the middle-income segment of the market, in particular through the development of its master-planned communities.